 As Aoshi’s eyes shifted to Sano, the latter commented with just a touch of bitterness, “Oh, you want me to tell him?”
-He’d been annoyed outside about Hajime ignoring him and playing up the ghost to the other customers, but Hajime was fairly sure that he’d also understood, which was why he wasn’t flaring as brightly as he could be right about now.
-By suggesting Sano explain to Aoshi what was going on, Hajime hoped to reassure the young man a little that he and his predicament weren’t forgotten.
+He’d been annoyed outside about Hajime ignoring him and playing up the ghost to the other customers, but Hajime believed he’d also understood, which explained why he wasn’t flaring as brightly as he could be right about now.
+By suggesting Sano explain the situation to Aoshi, Hajime hoped to reassure the young man a little that he and his predicament weren’t forgotten.

 Sano didn’t get the chance to explain, however, nor was he likely to think himself unforgotten.
-For at that moment the ghost moved into the office after him, partially through the wall, and procured every last bit of Aoshi’s attention.
+For at that moment the ghost moved into the office after him, through the door they’d closed behind them, and procured every last bit of Aoshi’s attention.

 The pale glow of the shade contrasted enough with the shadowy room actually to illuminate objects that had previously been close to invisible.
 It was an uncanny light, and all the more eerie to Hajime for the thought that the other two living humans in the room saw it as red, and therefore, undoubtedly, the entire office as tinted by that color (and that many other living humans, had they been present, wouldn’t have been able to see it at all).
 It made Aoshi’s eyes glow an even brighter blue, but Hajime supposed that, from Sano’s perspective, they must have been purple or even entirely red.

-The medium began to circle the ghost like a prowling panther, examining it from all sides meticulously up and down; and whether aware of this scrutiny and deliberately permitting it or for some totally unrelated reason, the ghost was holding still.
+The medium began to circle the ghost like a prowling panther, examining it from all sides meticulously up and down; and whether aware of this scrutiny and deliberately permitting it or for some totally unrelated reason, the ghost held still.
 Finally Aoshi asked in a half whisper, “Who are you?”
-It seemed intended as a rhetorical question, however, for he didn’t wait for an answer; evidently he could already perceive the difficulty with the shade energy.
+It seemed intended as a rhetorical question, as he didn’t wait for an answer; evidently he could already perceive the difficulty with the shade energy.

-“We’ve tried everything we could think of,” Sano put in at this point; it was clear by his expression, where he’d seated himself in the chair next to Hajime’s, that he wasn’t entirely sure whether or not Aoshi would even hear him.
+“We’ve tried everything we could think of,” Sano put in at this point; it was clear by his expression, where he’d seated himself in the chair next to Hajime’s, that he couldn’t be sure whether or not Aoshi would even hear him.
 He went on anyway.
 “We haven’t been able to get through to him.
 There’s just too much shade in the way.”

 Aoshi might indeed not have heard him, for all the reaction he gave.
 He’d gone perfectly still, staring unblinkingly at the ghost now, and looked as if he might remain that way for some time.
-Hajime caught Sano’s eye and shrugged; Sano, who had been scowling slightly, relaxed a little and actually smiled.
+Hajime caught Sano’s eye and shrugged; Sano, who’d been scowling, relaxed a little and actually smiled.
 Hajime had to smile faintly too when he caught from Sano the projected thought (deliberately this time, he believed), Should’ve seen this coming.
 Which was certainly true.

-Just to see if he still remembered how to do it, Hajime reached out mentally to read the message as it was sent.
-Apparently Sano was responding with an apologetic negative to a request that he come into work today, but Hajime wasn’t able to catch the exact wording — which was probably for the best, as he abhorred textspeak.
+Just to see if he still remembered how to do it, Hajime reached out mentally to read the departing message.
+Apparently Sano was responding with an apologetic negative to a request that he come in to work today, but Hajime couldn’t catch the exact wording — probably for the best, as he abhorred textspeak.

-If Aoshi had bothered to listen to what they had to say about the ghost instead of completely shutting them out and wading in on his own, he could have skipped the steps he was working his way through now; but it wasn’t unlikely that he would have made the attempt anyway, believing that communicator-turned-exorcist Hajime and Sano, whatever Sano might be, weren’t as skilled at contacting the dead as he was, which would be a natural enough assumption.
+If Aoshi had bothered to listen to what they had to say about the ghost instead of completely shutting them out and wading in on his own, he could have skipped the steps he was working his way through now; but in all probability he would have made the attempt anyway, believing communicator-turned-exorcist Hajime and Sano, whatever Sano might be, weren’t as skilled at contacting the dead as he was — a natural enough assumption.

 When Hajime caught an incoming message in reply wondering whether this week wasn’t Sano’s Spring Break, he was beginning to get a feel for the exact words in addition to the general meaning — but just then Sano glanced abruptly over at him with a suspicious expression, and Hajime withdrew his mental nets.
-It was interesting that Sano could sense what he was doing when he claimed that seeing and absorbing angry shade energy was the extent of his magical abilities.
+Interesting that Sano could sense what he was doing when he claimed seeing and absorbing angry shade energy as the extent of his magical abilities.
 Hajime turned his full attention back to Aoshi.

-It took fifteen or twenty minutes for the medium to determine that what he was trying wasn’t going to work; but, despite this being quite a decent time in comparison to the several hours Hajime and Sano had spent at similar pursuits on Saturday, Sano was by then shifting restlessly in his chair from one bored-looking position to another, and slowly, gradually, growing angrier.
+It took fifteen or twenty minutes for the medium to determine his attempts weren’t going to work; but, despite this being quite a decent time in comparison to the hours Hajime and Sano had spent at similar pursuits on Saturday, Sano was by then shifting restlessly in his chair from one bored-looking position to another, and slowly, gradually, growing angrier.
 Why angrier?
 Why would Sano be absorbing the shade at this point?
-He wasn’t doing it on a large enough scale to be of any use to Aoshi, and otherwise it just seemed stupid.
+It wasn’t on a large enough scale to be of any use to Aoshi, and otherwise it just seemed stupid.

 “That’s right,” Hajime confirmed in the same language, and reiterated Sano’s earlier statement about the shade energy getting in the way.

-Sano had sat up straight and was watching Aoshi with interest now.
-Aoshi’s face, lit oddly by the single lamp on the desk and the softer, less pleasant glow of the shade, was impassive as he turned away from the other humans again and regarded the ghost once more.
+Sano had sat up straight, and watched Aoshi with interest now.
+The medium’s face, lit oddly by the single lamp on the desk and the softer, less pleasant glow of the shade, was impassive as he turned away from the other humans again and regarded the ghost once more.
 He’d been standing right beside it this entire time, and Hajime wondered at his fortitude.
-That Aoshi was immune to most normal emotions Hajime had long facetiously speculated, so perhaps the shade wasn’t affecting him as it would normal people, but surely he must at least be getting a headache over there…
+That Aoshi was immune to most normal emotions Hajime had long facetiously speculated, so perhaps the shade didn’t affect him as it would normal people, but surely he must at least be getting a headache over there.

-Now Aoshi was looking for something on one of the shelves full of arcane miscellany that lined the office walls.
+Now Aoshi began searching for something on one of the shelves full of arcane miscellany that lined the office walls.
 Hajime definitely sensed an eyes-rolling sort of Finally! from Sano, and had to agree; whatever Aoshi sought would undoubtedly be part of a more pointed and expert attempt at ghostly communication, which was, after all, the reason they’d come.

 As if whatever Aoshi held had cut a fissure right into the shade energy surrounding the ghost and laid the latter bare along that narrow line, Hajime could suddenly see hints of a human neck and collarbone and shoulder, glowing and translucent, in the midst of the shade.
 He wondered if it was the same grey-white hue to Sano’s eyes; if so, it must be a striking contrast against the red.

 Long, tense seconds dragged into one minute, then continued on toward two.
-Sano was shifting impatiently again, even more agitated now than before, and Hajime was attempting to discern what it was that Aoshi held.
-The shade glow and the darkness of the room combined to make this nearly impossible, but it seemed to be about the size of a pen.
+Sano was shifting impatiently again, even more agitated now than before, while Hajime attempted to discern what Aoshi held.
+The shade glow and the darkness of the room combined to make this nearly impossible, but it seemed about the size of a pen.

-To anyone not necrovisual this would have looked absurd: Aoshi standing there with one hand raised, appearing to be straining somewhat to keep what he held in place in the air; Hajime and Sano also standing, staring at him wordlessly; the atmosphere rigid, expectant.
-Hajime thought Aoshi’s face was paling somewhat with effort, thought he saw the medium’s frame tremble slightly, and therefore thought he was prepared for what would happen next.
+To anyone not necrovisual this would have looked absurd: Aoshi standing there with one hand raised, appearing to be straining to keep what he held in place in the air; Hajime and Sano also standing, staring at him wordlessly; the atmosphere rigid, expectant.
+Hajime thought Aoshi’s face was paling somewhat with effort, thought he saw the medium’s frame tremble slightly, and therefore believed himself prepared for what would happen next.

 When the break came, when Aoshi shuddered and abruptly jerked his hand back — indeed, jerked his entire body back all at once as if tearing away from some painful adhesion, drawing in another deep, unsteady breath — Hajime stepped quickly forward to support him.
 And what Hajime hadn’t been prepared for was Aoshi to collapse backward into his arms, eyes rolling up under closing lids, a completely dead weight.

-Sano was familiar with Aoshi’s dramatic tendencies — indeed, had more than once been required to restrain a grin of mockery or a roll of eyes in the man’s presence — but, if Hajime’s sudden half-stagger and evidently somewhat irritated attempt at regaining his balance under Aoshi’s collapsed frame was any indication, this was the real thing.
-It was interesting; Sano had never seen anyone faint before.
+Sano knew Aoshi’s dramatic tendencies — indeed, had more than once been required to restrain a grin of mockery or a roll of eyes in the man’s presence — but, if Hajime’s sudden half stagger and evidently somewhat irritated attempt at regaining his balance under Aoshi’s collapsed frame meant anything, this was the real deal.
+It interested Sano, who had never seen anyone faint before.